 What We’re Asking For

-• NCDOT: Complete the corridor review through the FBR MPO as committed by Division 13 Engineer Tim Anderson.
+• NCDOT: Complete re-examination of MSTA recommendations.
+Determine turn lane funding eligibility.
 Address Level of Service F intersections on Overlook Road.

 • Address cut-through traffic on residential streets — Bent Oak, Crocus, Red Fox, Woodvine, Olmstead, Columbine, Burnside, Dearborn, and Schenck Pkwy